GePUP-ES: High-order Energy-stable Projection Methods for the Incompressible Navier-Stokes Equations with No-slip Conditions: Tests

 These results are not out of expectations.
 We have proved in Theorem \ref{thm:wConverge2u} that the pressure $q$ converges to the pressure $p$ and have shown in Section \ref{sec:stokes-pressure} that the pressure gradient $\nabla p$ in the INSE can be split into two parts $\nabla p=\nabla p_c+\nu \nabla p_s$, where $\nabla p_s$ responses to the Laplace-Leray commutator.
 When $\nu$ is sufficiently large, $\nu\nabla p_s$ dominates $\nabla p_c$ and accounts for the bulk of $\nabla p$.
 Cozzi and Pego \cite{cozzi11:_laplac_leray} showed that $\|\nabla p_s\|$ may not be bounded at a boundary point that is not $C^3$.
 As a practical interpretation, the pressure could develop steep gradient at a $C^1$ discontinuity of the domain boundary for low-Reynolds-number flows.
-Therefore, we believe that the order reduction in the case of Re=$10^2$ is caused by the dominance of $\nu\nabla p_s$ and the sharp corners ($C^1$ discontinuities) of the square domain.
+Therefore, we believe that the order reduction in the case of Re $=10^2$ is caused by the dominance of $\nu\nabla p_s$ and the sharp corners ($C^1$ discontinuities) of the square domain.

-As shown in Figures \ref{fig:viscousBox}(a,b), the modified energy $\mathcal{E}_h^n$ decreases monotonically over the entire simulation for both $\mathrm{Re}=10^4$ and $\mathrm{Re}=10^2$.
-It is also clear that the modified energy decreases faster in the higher-viscosity case.
-This confirms Theorem \ref{thm:GePUPSAVRKEnergyDecay}.
-Figures \ref{fig:viscousBox}(c,d) show that the deviation of SAV from 1 is at most $10^{-10}$, thus the (unmodified) kinetic energy also decreases monotonically.
+As shown in Figure \ref{fig:viscousBox}(a,b), the modified energy $\mathcal{E}_h^n$ decreases monotonically over the entire simulation for both $\mathrm{Re}=10^4$ and $\mathrm{Re} = 10^2$.
+It is also clear that $\mathcal{E}_h^n$ decreases faster in the higher-viscosity case of Re $=10^2$, which confirms Theorem \ref{thm:GePUPSAVRKEnergyDecay}.
+Figure \ref{fig:viscousBox}(c,d) show that the deviation of SAV from 1 is at most $10^{-10}$, thus the (unmodified) kinetic energy also decreases monotonically.